soulbiz/logging-elk/installation/README.md

 # Installation

-We'll be covering the installation process for a CentOS 7 server.
+We'll be covering the installation process for a Fedora 23 server.
 Anyway, it should provide enough guidance to apply it in any other suitable distribution.

 ## Prerequisites